KmoM88/laravel-starter/Challenge.md

 - Deletes the droplet named `laravel-deploy`.

 #### `Jenkinsfile.health-check`
-- Checks the health of the deployed container and if it's unhealthy deploys a stable (latest) challenge.
+- Checks the health of the deployed container and if it's unhealthy deploys a stable (latest) container.

 ---